CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/befristete_zimmer/index.en.md

 You should be in the mood for a colorful house community.
 Due to our location on the US hospital conversion site, there is currently often a building site around us with the associated noise.
 There is also a large assembly hall in our new building next door, which is regularly used for events (including parties and other evening events).
 </p>

-Do you have any questions?
-Then please write to us at zwischenmiete.altbau@collegiumacademicum.de.

 <!-- Would you like to be part of our project and can you imagine living here for six months?